 In childhood, I didn’t have a lot of friends.
-I guess people could feel my differences.
+I guess people could tell I was different.
 Plus, I never introduced myself as a boy or a girl – I used to tell people that there’s a big colony of ants in my head, with different roles and such, and therefore, I really can’t decide what gender I am.
 I had a big imaginary world and I still do.
 A lot changed in it but it’s still there.
 I got diagnosed at the age of eight.
-The first question the therapist asked me was “why don’t you like this world?” and I answered, “because it’s boring”.
+The first question the therapist asked me was, “Why don’t you like this world?” and I answered, “because it’s boring.”

 My mom immediately told me about my diagnosis as she walked out of the cabinet.
-On the next few weeks she did a huge research about autism.
-I’m very grateful for this.
-I was taking medicine and getting therapy, and because of that, I became “normal-looking”.
+On the next few weeks she did a ton of research about autism, and I’m very grateful for this.
+I was taking medicine and getting therapy, and because of that, I became “normal-looking.”
 There is no such official diagnosis as Asperger’s in Russia, and I couldn’t get official status of disabled person.
-So, I had to adapt.
-People still didn’t like me, but soon, I started to understand why.
-I was always overdramatic, without really wanting to.
-The key is that behavior like this shocks people.
+As such, I had to adapt.
+People still didn’t like me, but soon, I began to understand why.
+I was always overdramatic, without really meaning to be, and this shocks people.
 If my mom was yelling at me and I suddenly started crying and blaming myself, she stopped.
 This became a bad habit which I sometimes struggle to control.